brunoruviaro/musicTheoryTest/Intervals.md

 # Chromatic intervals #

-The simplest way to measure intervals, particularly at the keyboard, is to count the number of half-steps, or *semitones*, between two pitches.
+The simplest way to measure intervals, particularly at the keyboard, is to count the number of half-steps (*semitones*) between two pitches.
 To determine the chromatic interval between C4 and E4, for example, start at C4 and ascend the chromatic scale to E4, counting steps along the way: C#4, D4, D#4, E4.
 E4 is four semitones higher than C4.
 Chromatic intervals are notated with a lower-case **i** followed by an Arabic numeral for the number of semitones.
 C4–E4 is four semitones, or **i4**.

 ![Chromatic steps from C4 to E4.][c4e4]